-Incoming students should have completed a calculus sequence and introductory courses in linear algebra, ordinary differential equations, and probability and statistics.
+Incoming students for the Applied Math MS should have completed a calculus sequence and introductory courses in linear algebra, ordinary differential equations, and probability and statistics.
 Students should also have computer programming experience.
 Some

 experience with theoretical course work is strongly recommended.